An Honest Cox Internet Review, According to Customers

 Cox vs. the competition

-In terms of speed or price, Cox doesn’t hold a candle to fiber internet providers like Google Fiber and AT&T—the cable company simply can’t deliver the symmetrical speeds of a fiber-optic connection, which give users a huge boost for things like video calls, livestreams, and virtual reality.
+In terms of speed or price, Cox can't compare to fiber providers like Google Fiber and AT&T—the cable company simply can’t deliver the symmetrical speeds of a fiber-optic connection, which give users a huge boost for things like video calls, livestreams, and virtual reality.
 Many fiber providers offer faster speeds for around the same price, or even less.

 Cox also doesn’t quite keep up with other major cable internet providers.
 The company doesn’t have as wide a reach as cable giants Xfinity and Spectrum, and both of the latter providers offer competitive promotional rates for the first year that might make a Cox customer rep sweat.

-That said, Cox can still hold its own against 5G providers Verizon and T-Mobile.
+That said, Cox keeps pace with 5G providers like Verizon and T-Mobile.
 Both providers have raised their prices in recent months, and the instability of a 5G fixed wireless connection means it can’t match Cox for bandwidth and reliability.

 Compare internet providers and prices